terra-quantum-public/mtopt/README.md

-# `mtopt` — Tensor rank cross and matrix train optimizers.
+# `mtopt` — tensor rank cross and matrix train optimizers.

 ##### `mtopt` is a lightweight Python library that implements two optimizers for black-box optimization on discrete grids: Tensor Rank Cross (TRC) and Matrix Train (MT).
 Both methods build low‑rank tensor representations of the objective from a small number of function evaluations, then extract candidate optima directly from the representations.
 The package targets use‑cases where objective gradients are unavailable or unreliable, and where each function call is expensive (simulation, hardware loop, or batched evaluation).